eslint/rfcs/designs/2021-stricter-rule-test-validation/README.md

 ```pt
 AssertionError [ERR_ASSERTION]: The rule fixed the code.
 Please add 'output' property.
 ```

+More about motivation:

+- It's easy to forget to assert what suggestions a test case produces, or that a test case produces no assertions
+- It's inconvenient to have to add `suggestions: []` to every single invalid test case that does not produce suggestions, in order to assert that they don't produce suggestions
+- Suggestions are a newer feature, and many existing test cases may not have been updated to test newly-added suggestions

 ### Invalid test case error and suggestion objects must include the message